thothom/thothom.com/docs/overview/connections.md

 :::caution

-The prefixes aren't affected by the namingPattern config!
-They are applied **AFTER** the namingPattern formatting, so be careful with which naming pattern you use in this config!
+The prefixes aren't affected by the namingStrategy config!
+They are applied **AFTER** the namingStrategy formatting, so be careful with which naming strategy you use in this config!

 :::

 :::caution

-The naming pattern are applied **BEFORE** the prefix and suffix, so in some cases, your column names maybe don't follow it, like in this example:
+The naming strategy are applied **BEFORE** the prefix and suffix, so in some cases, your column names maybe don't follow it, like in this example:

 ```ts
 // If you have the entity: